 Elimination of the causes of erectile dysfunction.
 This is possible in a limited number of cases of psychogenic ED, traumatic vascular injury, and some endocrine diseases.
 In most cases, the disease cannot be completely cured.

 Elimination of risk factors.
 Under their influence, the disease progresses.
 Patients are advised to make lifestyle changes, such as moving more, losing weight, keeping blood pressure at a normal level with medication, and eating healthy foods.
-All these measures can improve the condition of blood vessels and normalize metabolic processes and hormone levels.
+All these measures can improve the condition of blood vessels and normalize metabolic processes and hormone levels, and via these, enhance male potency naturally.

 Symptomatic treatment.
 Used to achieve an erection just before intercourse.
 For this, various groups of drugs (most often a type 5 phosphodiesterase inhibitor) and vacuum devices (negative local pressure therapy) can be used.

-The treatment process is usually divided into three stages.
-First line therapy is performed first.
+The treatment plan is usually divided into three stages.
+First-line therapy is performed first.
 At some point, it stops working.
 Doctors then resort to second-line therapy.
-When these measures also stop working, only third-line therapy remains, this is surgical.
+When these measures also stop working, only third-line therapy remains, which is surgical.

 First-line therapy

 Therapy depends on the type of erectile dysfunction.
 Psychological impotence is most common in young men.
 It is treated with psychotherapy, antidepressants, and anxiolytics (relieve anxiety).
-If the reason is overwork, it is necessary to improve the overall well-being, increase efficiency, normalize weight, etc.
+If the reason is overwork, it is necessary to improve the overall well-being, increase efficiency, normalize weight, and support healthy erectile function.

-In cases with a development of endocrine erectile dysfunction, the normalization of hormonal balance is required.
+In cases with the development of endocrine erectile dysfunction, the normalization of hormonal balance is required.
 If the patient has primary testicular hypogonadism, testosterone medications can be prescribed.
 Decreased testosterone levels can be caused by other endocrine diseases, since hormones regulate androgen production.
-In this case, doctors may use other drugs, for example, thyroxine for hypothyroidism, bromocriptine for hyperprolactinemia, or hCG for hypogonadotropic hypogonadism.
+In this case, doctors may use other drugs, for example, for hypothyroidism, for hyperprolactinemia, or for hypogonadotropic hypogonadism.

 Regardless of the type of endocrine disorder, taking hormones or their antagonists usually helps to quickly normalize hormonal balance and testosterone levels.
-These measures can improve erectile function, but the patient is prescribed lifelong hormone therapy.
+These measures can serve for erectile function rehabilitation, but the patient is prescribed lifelong hormone therapy.
+When managed properly, hormone treatment can enhance male potency.

 Vascular ED is the most common type of ED.
 It is treated with PDE5 inhibitors.
-These drugs dilate the blood vessels and provide blood flow to the penis.
+These drugs dilate the blood vessels and provide blood flow to the penis to improve erectile function.
 Some medicines last only a few hours, while others last up to 2 days.
 These are the most common drugs for the treatment of impotence, but they only give a symptomatic effect.

 In cases with an injury to the penis, blood vessels can be damaged.
 In these cases, a traumatic type of vasculogenic ED occurs.
 It can be cured with surgical revascularization (restoration of blood flow).
 The efficiency of such operations is about 70%.
 The operation cannot be performed in cases with veno-occlusive ED, due to unsatisfactory efficacy, and these cases are therefore excluded during the ultrasound examination before treatment.